 The Golden Circle

-Visit the classic South Coast
+Visit the South Coast

 The South Coast of Iceland has black sand beaches, glaciers, and stunning Iceland waterfalls such as Seljalandsfoss and Skógafoss, that your kids will love.
 Driving along this picturesque stretch offers a mix of adventure and relaxation, with ample opportunities to explore and play.
-The waterfalls are very close to each other, so you can easily stop at both before the kids get tired and if you visit in the summer, you can actually walk behind Seljalandsfoss.
+The waterfalls are very close to each other, so you can easily stop at both before the kids get tired, and if you visit in the summer, you can actually walk behind Seljalandsfoss.

 For a truly magical experience, head to the Jokulsarlon Glacier Lagoon in the southeast.
 Witnessing massive icebergs floating in the lagoon is a mesmerizing sight for children.
 Boat tours are available, allowing families to get up close to the ice formations and even catch a glimpse of seals basking on the ice.
 Additionally, your kids will love the Sólheimasandur Plane Wreck, set on the black sand beaches that are iconic in Iceland.